Documentation Index

 AI

-Each form has its own Engine and Model in the right-side panel.
+Each form has its own model selection in the right-side AI container.

 | Setting | Use it for |